netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ### Dynatrace

-Dynatrace seems a well thought monitoring platform.
+Dynatrace marketing material heavily promotes its AI capabilities, through its Davis AI engine.
+However the essence of what Dynatrace does, is that it provides some high-level insights, without requiring extensive manual setup or configuration.
+So, they use a combination of analytics, rule-based algorithms, and perhaps some machine learning (we couldn't verify this) that collectively form what they refer to as "AI."

 What we liked about Dynatrace:

-1. Dynatrace has some computed metrics we found appealing: Availability over time for O/S services, Connectivity over time for processes, and more.
-Although all these can be derived from other metrics Netdata already monitors, we found interesting the idea of providing computed metrics like these.
+1. Dynatrace comes with a lot of errors and problems detection out of the box.
+It is interesting that they named them "Problems" and they associated them with Davis instead of normal alerts.
+This is similar to what Netdata does with its stock alerts, under a more fancy name.
 2. Dynatrace names the metrics in a way that is more straight forward for users to understand, like Disk Latency (it appears to be the same with `disk.iowait` in Netdata).
-3. Detecting the technology of each process and then checking for known vulnerabilities is a nice add-on.
-I am not sure if this feature belongs to a monitoring system or a CI/CD platform, but still it is interesting to have such a feature available.
-Note that this feature is charged extra.
-4. Dynatrace comes with a lot of errors and problems detection out of the box.
-It is interesting that they named them "Problems" and they associated them with Davis instead of normal alerts.
+It is apparent that they have given some thought to it.
-5. Apart from installing OneAgent and ActiveGate, the platform never asked us to configure anything by hand.
+3. Apart from installing OneAgent and ActiveGate, the platform never asked us to configure anything by hand.
 All configuration happened via the UI.

 What we didn't like:

-1. Dynatrace provides the absolutely minimum information to build the UX they have in mind.
-This limits significantly the possibilities of using the solution for flows they haven't thought of.
-You always feel that "something is missing".
-2. The best resolution of 1-minute is really not enough for monitoring modern systems.
+1. The best resolution of 1-minute is really not enough for monitoring modern systems.
+2. You always feel constrained, that "something is missing".
+It is like the UX is optimized for the flows they had in mind, without providing the full power to users to use it the way they see fit.
-3. When creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
+3. As you go deeper, the solution is not polished enough.
+There are many inefficiencies all over the place, slowing you down and preventing you from working fluently.
+For example, when creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
 Datadog solved this problem by providing cardinality information at the metric info.
-Still, the solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior to all of them.
+Still, the solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior to both.
-4. Despite the promise of experiencing AI, we didn't find any evidence of real machine learning running in the background.
-Davis seems more like a hard-coded expert system.
-It is useful, but not AI.
+4. The service is basic for infrastructure monitoring.
+The lack of sockets monitoring and advanced networking information is notable.
 5. Complete lack of any multi-node dashboards out of the box.
 All the multi-node dashboards you need, you have to build them yourself.
 6. This is an expensive service.

 ### Datadog

 Datadog is a powerful platform.
-Despite the fact that they miss a lot of the information compared to Netdata, the UX gives freedom and power to users and for the things they monitor the dashboards deep dive into the information available.
+The UX gives freedom and power to users, and for the things they monitor, the dashboards deep dive into the information available.

 What we liked about Datadog:

-1. The Datadog Network Performance is nice, although expensive.
+1. The Datadog Processes Monitoring and Network Performance Monitoring are nice, although both are charged extra and are quite expensive.
 The Netdata network viewer we started last month, is still at its early stages, although we believe that soon we will be able to compete head-to-head with the Datadog one.
 2. The tools are quite integrated, so processes, logs, network sockets, etc are all available in a contextual manner.
 3. There are many integrations available.

 What we didn't like:

+1. Without Processes Monitoring and Network Performance Monitoring, the solution is basic for infrastructure monitoring.
-1. Very limited coverage for infrastructure technologies, physical hardware and operating system services.
+2. Limited coverage for infrastructure technologies and physical hardware.
-2. No alerts or problems detection out of the box.
+3. No alerts or problems detection out of the box.
 All alerts need to be configured manually.
-3. Very limited support for monitoring operating system services (systemd-units).
+4. Very limited support for monitoring operating system services (systemd-units).
-4. Missing LXC containers and VMs (monitoring VMs from the host).
-Especially for VMs, it may be a business decision, since monitoring from the host may provide "enough" monitoring for some users, preventing them from registering all the VMs to the service.
+5. Missing LXC containers and VMs (monitoring VMs from the host).
-5. Only few integrations get automated dashboards and in many cases many of the integrations that have dashboards, do not visualize all their information.
+6. Only few integrations get automated dashboards, and even for the integrations that have dashboards, they do not visualize all the information available.
 For most metrics, dashboards need to be built manually.
-6. Processes and sockets monitoring do not expose metrics for custom dashboards.
+7. Processes and sockets monitoring do not expose metrics for custom dashboards.
-7. This is an expensive service.
+8. This is an expensive service.

 ### Instana